Aris Antoniades: Musical career

-Leadership and outreach
+Artistic Direction and Broadcasting

-Since January 2021, Antoniades has served as the artistic director and principal conductor of the TrakArt Pops Orchestra in Cyprus, presenting major national productions and collaborating with esteemed artists from Cyprus, Greece, and the U.K. He also hosts the radio show Musical Compass on CyBC Classic Radio (88.2 FM), exploring a wide range of musical traditions and genres.
+Since 2021, Antoniades has served as artistic director and principal conductor of the TrakArt Pops Orchestra in Cyprus, overseeing its artistic programming and leading large-scale concert productions with artists from Cyprus, Greece, and the U.K. He also presents Musical Compass, a weekly program on CyBC Classic Radio (88.2 FM).
+In 2026 he served as the Cypriot television commentator for the Eurovision Young Musicians competition on CyBC.